That One Time in Sedona + The Scoop on Superfoods

 Aug 18, 2015,

-We sat around a wooden table made out of repurposed barn, and then painted with what I can only imagine was paint made from beetroot and used veggie oil.
-I never got confirmation on the paint, but I’d be willing to bet a couple ounces of raw cacao nibs that I nailed it.
+I sat around a “community” table made of repurposed lumber from a barn and painted with what I can only imagine was beet juice and upcycled veggie oil.
+I never got confirmation on the paint, but I’d be willing to bet a couple of ounces of raw, organic, guru-blessed cacao nibs that I nailed it.

-Just beyond the A-frame structure that held the silks, there was a rustic wooden fence, which was probably constructed by Jesus or someone who looked like Jesus, and it encapsulated the magical, womb-like patio where I could feel a group Kumbaya coming on at any fucking moment.
+Just beyond the A-frame structure that held the silks was a rustic wooden fence, which I’m assuming was constructed by either Jesus or someone from the Grateful Dead, and it encapsulated the womb-like patio where I could feel a group kumbaya coming on at any moment.

-Do I even have to mention that Tibetan prayer flags were strewn about like the New Age Superstore down the street had a massive fire sale? (oh yes, such a business exists in Sedona, I saw it with my own two eyes).
+Is now a good time to mention that an abundance of Tibetan prayer flags were strewn about like the New Age Superstore from down the street had a massive full moon sale?

-As I was eating my Sunshine Radiant Alive Prana dish (which I came to the uncertain conclusion was a salad) and sipping my green smoothie with Hunza Mulberries (can someone explain?), I couldn’t help but pick up bits of conversations happening around me.
-Coconut oil was the topic of more than one conversation within earshot.
+As I was eating my Sunshine Radiant Alive Prana meal (which I came to the uncertain conclusion was a salad?) and sipping my charcoal smoothie with added Hunza mulberries (can someone explain?)
+I couldn’t help but pick up bits of conversations happening around me.
+Astrological mysteries, the mind-altering power of meditating with crystals, and reishi mushroom powder were the topics of more than one conversation within earshot.

 Here’s the thing.